 More opportunities in Baltimore, MD

-Family mentors work one-on-one with a refugee family or individual to ease their transition to Baltimore and the U.S.
+Family mentors work with a refugee family or individual for six months to ease their transition to Baltimore and the U.S.

 Welcome Home Project Volunteer